 Superchargers vs. Turbochargers | Dodge Challenger Forum

-Anyone who goes to the track, or watches the cable TV show, Street Outlaws, knows that many knowlegable racers are going to prochargers.
-In fact, Ryan Martin, switched his Fireball Camaro from twin turbos to prorchargers.
+Anyone who goes to the track, or watches the cable TV show, Street Outlaws, knows that many knowledgeable racers are going to prochargers.
+In fact, Ryan Martin, switched his Fireball Camaro from twin turbos to prochargers.
 Watch his interview at the 2:30 minute mark.

 Prochargers, superchargers and turbochargers are all different technologies with the same aim- to force more air into the engine.
 This force-feeding of oxygen let the engine burn more fuel and jet more power, and is usually augmented with a high-flow exhaust system, as well.